 1. Obtain Your Joint Service Transcript

-Members of the Army, Marine Corps, Navy or Coast Guard who are on active or reserve duty and veterans need to obtain their Joint Services Transcript (JST) from the Defense Department.
+Members of the Army, Marine Corps, Navy, Space Force or Coast Guard who are on active or reserve duty and veterans need to obtain their Joint Services Transcript (JST) from the Defense Department.
 The JST provides a description of your professional military education, training and occupation experiences in civilian language, which universities and colleges can translate to college credit for courses they offer.
 Currently, the JST is accepted by more than 2,300 educational institutions.
 And it isn't just for applying to college.
 The JST can be used to validate your experience to potential employers, as well.

 The JST includes: